jero98772/AcuaDom/README.md

 ![](https://github.com/jero98772/AcuaDom/blob/main/docs/images/wifiwebserver.jpeg)

 ## Credits
-Acuadom was developed by jero98772, with the help of Sara Domingez,Camilo and Checho.
+Acuadom was developed by jero98772, with the help of  Checho.
 The code is licensed under the GPL3 License.